Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

         * Request domain name, e.g. example.net
         * Record type of requested domain, e.g. A, AAAA, NS, MX, TXT, etc.
-        * Transport protocol on which the request arrived, i.e. TCP, UDP, and encryption status of the protocol
+        * Transport protocol on which the request arrived, i.e. UDP, TCP, DoT, DoH
         * Origin IP general geolocation information: i.e. geocode, region ID, city ID, and metro code
-        * Protocol version IP address – IPv4, or IPv6
+        * IP protocol version – IPv4 or IPv6
         * Response code sent, e.g. SUCCESS, SERVFAIL, NXDOMAIN, etc.
         * Absolute arrival time
-        * Name of the specific machine that processed this request
+        * Name of the specific instance that processed this request
-        * Our target IP to which this request was addressed (no relation to the user’s IP address)
+        * IP address of the specific instance to which this request was addressed (no relation to the requestor’s IP address)

         We may keep the following data as summary information, including all the above EXCEPT for data about the DNS record requested: